 You Are Not Alone: Common Problems with Cash Flow Forecasting

 We at Tesorio spend a lot of time talking to CFOs, and it’s clear that accurate and timely cash forecasting is more important than ever in these uncertain times.
 More than a few of our customers have told us they are now updating and reporting on forecasts weekly.
-Our conversations have also made it clear to us that there is a set of forecasting problems that are common, and increasingly painful, across nearly all finance teams.
+Our discussions have also revealed that there is a set of forecasting issues that are common and becoming increasingly painful across nearly all finance teams.

-On paper, achieving an accurate cash forecast seems straightforward.
-Simply gather data from across the business, and then collate, harmonize, and present the data in a coherent manner to the CEO, board, or street.
+On paper, achieving an accurate accounts receivable forecast seems straightforward.
+Simply gather data from across the business and then collate, harmonize, and coherently present the data to the CEO, board, or team.
 Herein lies the problem.
 As finance professionals know from experience, calculating accurate cash flow forecasts is both challenging and time-consuming.
-A lack of standardized data and an over-reliance on manual effort can raise questions of forecast integrity.
+A lack of standardized data and an overreliance on manual effort can raise questions about forecast integrity.

 Difficulties with Data Collation

 Accurate cash flow forecasting relies on finance having timely access to multiple data points.
-But in order to access this data, finance professionals need to overcome multiple hurdles:
+But to access this data, finance professionals need to overcome multiple hurdles:

-- Data collation is typically time-consuming.
-Data are sourced from many different systems, both internal (CRM, accounting) and external (bank cash management platform).
+Data collation is typically time-consuming.
+Data is sourced from many different systems, both internal (CRM, ERP, Payroll, Tax) and external (bank cash management platform).
 Without an automated feed from these systems, forecasters need to capture the required data manually - an activity that takes time and is error-prone.

-- The status of the data varies.
+The status of the data varies.
 Forecasts rely on a combination of certain, predictable, and potential data.
-To maximize the accuracy of each forecast, the forecaster has to understand the status of all data being used and that this status changes (for example, when a forecast customer payment is received).
+To maximize each forecast's accuracy, the forecaster must understand the status of all data being used and that this status changes (for example, when a forecast customer payment is received).

-- Data may be double-counted, or missed, because different systems are used to source the data.
-For example, a sale recorded in the CRM system (a predictable cash flow) should result in a cash receipt at the bank (an actual, or certain, cash flow).
-But if the cash receipt is not efficiently reconciled with the CRM, one sale may be included in the forecast twice.
-On the other hand, if the sales or procurement teams are slow to update their systems, future cash flows may not feature in the forecast at all.
+Data may be double-counted or missed because different systems are used to source the data.
+For example, a closed-won deal recorded in the CRM system (a predictable cash flow) should result in a cash receipt at the bank (an actual or certain cash flow).
+But if the cash receipt is not efficiently reconciled with the CRM, that closed-won deal may be included in the forecast twice.
+On the other hand, if the sales or procurement teams are slow to update their systems, future cash flows may not feature in the forecast.

 Difficulties with Data Processing

-Collating data is only the first step towards developing a meaningful forecast.
+Collating data is only the first step toward developing a meaningful forecast.
 Before the forecast can be presented, the data needs to be processed – an often tortuous procedure, for two reasons:

 Yet, companies already have the data they need to create accurate forecasts.
-The difficulty, historically, has been in accessing the data in real-time and so develop forecasts that enable companies to act strategically on up-to-date information.
+In the past, it was hard to get to the data in real time and make predictions that let companies make strategic decisions based on the most recent information.
 The answer is to utilize an A/R tool that provides you with a single daily workbench for predicting, tracking, strategizing, and forecasting your cash flow.
-By automating access to the data across all arms of the business, and providing greater visibility and transparency of data, companies will be better placed to anticipate and address issues as they arise.
+By automating access to the data across all arms of the business and providing greater visibility and transparency of data, companies will be better placed to anticipate and address issues as they arise.
 It will also make it possible to track cash in real time because it will automatically pull data from all the different sources.